-To create a business development strategy, you need to ask yourself some questions.
+To create a successful speaking business, you need to ask yourself some questions.
 What is the message and what is your why?
 Why are you speaking on a certain topic?
 Why would anyone be interested?
 Why should they care?
 To answer those questions, you need to take a step back and look at what your topic is and what’s working and what’s not.

-Without the numbers how do you know what direction you should take today to run a profitable business?
+Without the numbers how do you know what direction you should take today to run a successful speaking business?
 Working without the numbers is like taking a trip without knowing what your destination is.
 The numbers are a powerful starting point for a successful business development strategy.

 Your Business Development Plan